declension/squeeze-alexa/docs/HOWTO.md

 Note how the _arbitrary_ ports are not labelled - see [setting up ports](#configure-ports).

 Set up your environment
 -----------------------

-If you're building from source, there are a few more steps and requirements

 ### Requirements